 - You’re focused on reading the text or seeing what the notification was about, and you’re no longer thinking about driving.

 This risky behavior also comes with other dangerous driving habits.
-In a study of high school students in 2015, about 42% said they texted while driving.
-This study showed that people who text and drive are also less likely to wear a seatbelt, drink and drive, or get in a car with a drunk driver.
+In a study of high school students in 2019, about 39% said they have texted while driving at least once.
+This study showed that people who text and drive are also less likely to wear a seat belt, and are more likely drink and drive or to get in a car with a drunk driver.
 All these reckless driving habits can get you or someone else killed.

 Do You Need a West Virginia Distracted Driving Lawyer?